How to Use a Paint Sprayer

 Finally, you need to adjust to your desired spray pattern.
 For the Detail Finish Nozzle, you adjust the spray pattern by twisting the air cap ears, and on the iSpray Nozzle you adjust it with the adjustment ring.

 You’ll also want to thoroughly clean your surface before you get started.
-I power washed the table I was going to paint, then allowed it to fully dry before painting.
 If you’re painting walls, give them a quick wipe down to make sure there isn’t any dust or gunk on them.

 Alright, now that we’ve got everything all set up and adjusted and our surfaces are clean and dry, we’re ready to get to spraying.
-It’s always recommended that you test your settings and spray pattern before you start working on the actual project – your Wagner Spray Gun will come with a poster that is meant for this purpose, and it’s a great way to get comfortable with the sprayer before you move on to actually painting something.
+It’s always recommended that you test your settings and spray pattern before you start working on the actual project.
+You can just use some scrap material for this little test spray!

 Here are a few basic tips on paint sprayer techniques: